Skip to main content

 Redesigning the dashboard

-I conducted a survey with 5 dispatchers about their process, pain points, and wishes for the next version of the platform.
+I ran a survey with five dispatchers — their process, where it hurt, and what they wanted the next version to do.

 Research questions